Barbary slave trade: Italy

 The aftermath of the slave raids described "two thousand dead and taken in the pillage" and how it would be necessary with tax exemption for the surviving population for Fondi and Sperlonga in December 1534; how especially women had been targeted for slavery in Sperlonga, were 162 houses had been destroyed; that 1,213 houses in Fondi had been broken in to and valuables of 26,000 ducats had been stolen in that town alone, and that 73 men, women and children had been killed and 150 enslaved from Fondi.

 In 1544, Hayreddin Barbarossa captured Ischia, taking 4,000 prisoners in the process, and deported to slavery some 9,000 inhabitants of Lipari, almost the entire population.
-In 1551, Dragut enslaved the entire population of the Maltese island Gozo, between 5,000 and 6,000, sending them to Libya.
 When pirates sacked Vieste in southern Italy in 1554 they took an estimated 7,000 slaves.
-In 1555, Turgut Reis sailed to Corsica and ransacked Bastia, taking 6,000 prisoners.
-In 1558 Barbary corsairs captured the town of Ciutadella, destroyed it, slaughtered the inhabitants, and carried off 3,000 survivors to Istanbul as slaves.
-In 1563 Turgut Reis landed at the shores of the province of Granada, Spain, and captured the coastal settlements in the area like Almuñécar, along with 4,000 prisoners.
-Barbary pirates frequently attacked the Balearic islands, resulting in many coastal watchtowers and fortified churches being erected.
-The threat was so severe that Formentera became uninhabited.

 The slave raids continued during the 17th century.
 In 1638, the coastal lands of Calabria was devastated by the corsair slave raids.

-As late as 1798, the islet near Sardinia was attacked by the Tunisians and over 900 inhabitants were taken away as slaves.

 Rich Italian families often attempted to buy back their captured relatives, and the Senate of the Republic of Venice often made efforts to buy back captured noblemen.
 During such negotiations, Italian or Jewish merchants were often used as the intermediaries.

 The slave raids in Spain and Italy damaged the population and in consequence the economy in the entire Mediterranean.

 Among the Italian victims of the Barbary slave trade were Marthe Franceschini and Felice Caronni.

 Malta

 Malta was subjected to slave raids by the Barbary corsairs.
-In 1551, Turgut Reis and Sinan Pasha raided the islands of Malta and Gozo, and the entire population of Gozo was abducted and sold as to slavery in Libya.
+In 1551, Turgut Reis and Sinan Pasha raided the islands of Malta and Gozo, and the entire population of Gozo was abducted and sold into slavery in Libya.